ardanlabs/gotraining/topics/go/README.md

 **Write Less Code:**

-_100k lines of code fit inside a box of paper. - Tom Love (inventor of Objective C)_

 There have been studies that have researched the number of bugs you can expect to have in your software.
 The industry average is around 15 to 50 bugs per 1000 lines of code.
 One simple way to reduce the number of bugs, and increase the integrity of your software, is to write less code.

 Bjarne Stroustrup stated that writing more code than you need results in `Ugly`, `Large` and `Slow` code: